Shao-Group/aletsch/README.md

 ## Options

-Aletsch supports the following parameters.
+Aletsch support the following parameters.
 It also supports all parameters that needed in the core algorithm of Scallop.
-Try to run `aletsch` for more details.
+Dry run `aletsch` for more details.

  Parameters | Type | Default Value | Description